Compound Grids

 Description automatically generated with medium confidence

 1. If you wish to change the response type, select Response in the toolbar and select the response type.
-In this example, the response type is set to Quantity.
+In this example, the response type is Quantity.
 Any following questions will keep the new response type.

 A picture containing graphical user interface